katykola/katykola/README.md

 **Aspiring frontend developer with 12 years of experience in digital marketing.**

-Throughout my career, I have gained expertise in content creation, SEO, and user experience, all of which have sparked my passion for building intuitive, user-centric web applications.
-My journey into frontend development began as a personal challenge, transitioning from digital marketing to coding, and I’m excited to combine my background with my new technical skills.
+Throughout my career, I have gained expertise in content creation, SEO, user experience, and website project management, all of which have sparked my passion for building intuitive, user-centric web applications.

+My journey into frontend development began as a personal challenge.
+I aimed to become an equal partner in communication with programmers.
+However, the deeper I delved into frontend development, the clearer it became to me that this was the right path for me.

+Now, after two years of study and working on my own projects, I can confidently say that I am ready for a role as a junior frontend developer.
+I believe that my experience from the other side of the table can bring more customer understanding to a team, as well as a fresh perspective.

-One of my flagship projects is Máma kóduje, a personal blog built with React and Vite.
+My flagship project is Mamakoduje.cz, a personal blog built with React Vite, Firebase database and Cloudinary storage.
 This blog serves as a space to share my experiences as a self-taught developer and a mother, detailing my learning process, course reviews, and the ups and downs of balancing motherhood with career growth.

 The Máma kóduje blog uses a modern tech stack, including: